 Fear responses in dogs can range from mild discomfort to fear to profound fear to true anxiety.
 You and your dog are bound to encounter a person, an object, a place, or a situation where your dog tells you that he is no longer relaxed and happy.
-It’s wise to pay attention to these fear-invoking stimuli, so you can work to change your dog’s emotional response to them.
+It’s wise to pay attention to these disturbing stimuli, so you can work to change your dog’s emotional response to them.
 Dogs don’t simply outgrow fear with maturity and exposure.
 Fear responses often become more pronounced as the animal matures and is exposed to these stimuli without human intervention.
-Anxiety disorders must be diagnosed and treated by a veterinary behaviorist.
+Many truly anxious dogs benefit from medications prescribed by your vet or a veterinary behaviorist.

 Dogs tell us the extent of their fear.
 With mild discomfort, the dog might balk or initially avoid the fear stimulus.
 Other over threshold behaviors, such as accelerated movements and vocalizing, may be present, but the practice is brief and the dog is capable of redirecting attention back to his handler.
 He returns promptly to a relaxed state and may re-approach the “scary thing” with curiosity.

 A fearful dog is more insistent in his avoidance, and it is more difficult for the handler to redirect the dog’s attention.
-Without human intervention, the dog escalates his arousal level to an over threshold place and often becomes inattentive and unresponsive to the handler.
+Simply making eye contact with the human is impossible in that moment.
 The dog must be distanced from the source of his fear in order to return to a relaxed state.
 Left to fend for himself, the dog may become defensive and engage in an aggressive display.
+Behavioral protocols are needed.

 Ways to Help